007 MAGAZINE - The World's Foremost James Bond Resource!

 Roger Moore was also featured on the cover and inside five editions of the PHOTOPLAY FILM ANNUAL 1974-1980.
 Similar in format to the 1960s FILM SHOW annuals, the PHOTOPLAY FILM ANNUAL/FILM YEAR BOOK was also edited by Ken Ferguson and his staff, and served as a companion to their popular monthly film magazine.
 The annuals had different content to the magazine, and featured articles and portraits of the stars in films released during the year before that shown on the cover.
 The hardback annuals were published at the end of the year to take advantage of the Christmas market.
 The 1980 PHOTOPLAY FILM YEAR BOOK had an expanded page count, but was only issued as a softcover edition.

-As The Man With The Golden Gun was released in December 1974, it was too late to have a feature in the 1975 PHOTOPLAY FILM ANNUAL, but was included in a four-page article ‘Secrets behind those big movie moments’ in the 1976 edition, which explained the background to the spectacular Astro Spriral Jump performed by Lauren “Bumps” Willert.
+As The Man With The Golden Gun was released in December 1974, it was too late to have a feature in the 1975 PHOTOPLAY FILM ANNUAL, but was included in a four-page article ‘Secrets behind those big movie moments’ in the 1976 edition, which explained the background to the spectacular Astro Spriral Jump performed by Loren “Bumps” Willert.
 The 1976 PHOTOPLAY FILM ANNUAL also included a movie quiz asking readers to name the players who featured as six Bond villains.
 Thankfully the answers were also provided, as an unfortunate error named the character played by Yaphet Kotto in Live And Let Die (1973) as Dr. Jakarta - the name of the character in early script drafts before it was changed to Kananga!!

 PHOTOPLAY FILM ANNUAL 1974